Study educational issues in depth, covering policy, practice and education theory.

 Dissertation (60 credits)

 You’ll be taught through lectures and small group seminars.
 There are also individual tutorials and good opportunities for extended discussion with tutors.
 Analysis of ideas through discussion is the key to teaching and learning in the programme.
 Some lectures and seminars occur during the day.
-Others take place from late afternoon.
+Others take place by late afternoon.

 List of current alumni careers